kizniche/Mycodo/README.md

 * Camera support - Raspberry Pi Camera and USB cameras, to stream live video, capture still images, and create time-lapses
 * Automated system upgrade - When there's new release on github, an upgrade can be initiated from the web user interface.
 * Languages: English, [Español](#espa%C3%B1ol-spanish), [Français](#fran%C3%A7ais-french), and [한국어](#%ED%95%9C%EA%B5%AD%EC%96%B4-korean)

-## TODO

-* Support Serial Port Expander
-* Support more Atlas Scientific sensors
-* Add PID filters (of input or output) and alternate PID functions
-* Add support for wireless communication (z-wave, xbee, or other)
-* Support for PWM and servo/stepper motors
-* Continue development of Remote Admin Dashboard to monitor other Mycodo servers
-* Add graph export options (width, height, scale)
-* Create custom log from influxdb query
-* Notes, flag points of time on graph (text, file upload, graph saving, etc.)

 ## Install